-(i) it requires disclosing a trade secret or other confidential research, development, or commercial information;

-(ii) it requires disclosing an unretained expert's opinion or information that does not describe specific occurrences in dispute and results from the expert's study that was not requested by a party;

-(iii) it requires a person who is neither a party nor a party's officer to incur substantial travel expense; or
+(i) it requires a person who is neither a party nor a party's officer to incur substantial travel expense; or

-(iv) justice so requires.
+(ii) justice so requires.

-(C) Specifying Conditions as an Alternative.
-In the circumstances described in Rule 45(e)(2)(B), the court may, instead of quashing or modifying a subpoena, order appearance or production under specified conditions, including any conditions and limits set forth in Rule 26(c), as the court deems appropriate:
+(C) Virtual Appearances.
+In the circumstances described in Rule 326.1(e)(2)(B), the court may permit virtual attendance at the hearing or trial pursuant to Rule 110.

-(i) if the party or attorney serving the subpoena shows a substantial need for the testimony or material that cannot otherwise be met without undue hardship; and

-(ii) if the person's travel expenses or the expenses resulting from the production are at issue, the party or attorney serving the subpoena assures that the subpoenaed person will be reasonably compensated for those expenses.

 (D) Time for Motion.
 A motion to quash or modify a subpoena must be filed before the time specified for compliance or within 14 days after the subpoena is served, whichever is earlier.